Mascot Hall of Fame: History

-The Mascot Hall of Fame was founded as an online-only hall, with an induction ceremony taking place each year in Philadelphia, Pennsylvania.
+The Mascot Hall of Fame was founded as an online-only hall by with an induction ceremony taking place each year in Philadelphia, Pennsylvania.
 However, in September 2014, Raymond's mascot company signed a memorandum of understanding with the City of Whiting, Indiana, to develop a permanent Mascot Hall of Fame on the south shore of Lake Michigan.
 The educational, STEAM based, fully interactive museum opened December 26, 2018.
 On July 22, 2024, the hall of fame announced that the Whiting, Indiana museum would close on September 14, 2024.
-In addition, the organization will continue online and are actively searching for a new location to host the museum.
+The organization will continue online and are actively searching for a new location to host the museum.

+Raymond has stepped back from day to day engagement with the Hall which is now run by his co-founder and curator of the Hall, Christopher Bruce.

+Mrs. Met became the first female mascot elected to the Mascot Hall of Fame in the class of 2026.
+This made the New York Mets the first team to have two mascots in the hall (the other being Mr. Met, who was in the class of 2007).